 What treatments could I receive in a leading rehab centre?

 When considering inpatient care, a fear of the unknown often pervades those seeking recovery.
 The term “rehab” conjures unrealistic images presented by the media, meaning it can be hard to pin down what to expect from a short term residency.

-For all patients, initial treatment comprises a detoxification phase.
+For many patients, initial treatment comprises an alcohol or drug detox phase.
 Before beginning therapy, it’s essential to gradually remove alcohol or drugs from the body, within a safe environment.

 With years of experience in rehab for addiction, this team will be invested in your recovery, and there to support you every step of the way.
 As detoxification can lead to withdrawal symptoms, we often recommend that patients accept medical supervision to ease the process.
 This is often in the form of low dose opiates like Subutex, or mild sedatives.